Eseperio/yii2-avatar/README.md

 # yii2 avatar
 **0.0.1 ALPHA**

-Module to upload custom avatar picture
+Allows upload of a custom avatar without dependency on any extension rather than yii2.
+Includes a widget to manage upload by users and management by admins.

 The intention of this library is add the ability to upload a profile picture via a simple widget.